 In conducting our audit we have met the independence requirements of the Corporations Act 2001.
-We have given to the directors of the company a written Auditor's Independence Declaration.
+We have given to the directors of the company a written Auditor's Independence Declaration, a copy of which is included in the directors' report.
 In addition to our audit of the financial report, we were engaged to undertake the services disclosed in the notes to the financial statements.
 The provision of these services has not impaired our independence.